mdhender/ottomap/README.md

 # OttoMap

-OttoMap is a tool that translates TribeNet turn report files into JSON data.
+OttoMap is a tool that translates TribeNet turn report files into Worldographer maps.

-A future version of the tool will convert the JSON data into a map.
+A future version of the tool will convert the turn report files into JSON data that you can use to create your own maps.

 > WARNING OttoMap is in early development.
 > I am breaking things and changing types almost daily.